Joeski88/know-food/README.md

 ### Further Testing

 - The Website was tested on Google Chrome, Microsoft Edge and Safari browsers.
 - The website was viewed on a variety of devices such as Desktop, Laptop, iPhone13, iPhone14 & iPhone15 and galaxy fold.
 - A large amount of testing was done to ensure that all pages were linking correctly.
 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs

 - JavaScript code not displaying total score at the end of quiz.
 FIXED!!! - was using " ' " instead of " ` ".
 - Background image not covering whole screen.
 FIXED!!! - body was pushing image out of place.
 - While trying to randomise the questions in javascript, the code randomised how many questions were asked and your score, rather than asking 10 random questions.
 FIXED!!!
 - Some questions dont fit onto the page and are cut off at the top.
 FIXED!!! used flex boxes to dictate layout.
 - Favicon not appearing.
 FIXED!!! needed to clear cache and hard refresh.
 - The quiz was not looping, and the play again button was not functioning.
-FIXED!!! when editing the javascript to randomise the questions asked i missed out changing "currentQuestionNumber" to "currentQuestionIndex"
+FIXED!!! when editing the javascript to randomise the questions asked i missed out changing
+   "currentQuestionNumber" to "currentQuestionIndex"
 - Orange bar at the bottom of the page on mobile screens.
 FIXED!!! added 100vh in height to the body.
 - Start quiz button stopped working day before submission.
 FIXED!!! forgot to wrap the button class in index.html page with a closing "</a>" after the "<h1>".
+- App background turns the whole page red once clicked in a small specific area. !!!!!!!

 ### Future Features